bairyn/fuhivla-forms/table-simplified-info.md

 - `*` denotes more input is needed, or else there is no lujvo rafsi decomposition.
 - `(…)` denotes a fu'ivla form: there exists no lujvo rafsi decomposition.

-## Examples
+## Examples.

-(TODO: after slinku'i fix, update the paths and ids.)

 ### ‘brodauca’: fu'ivla

-For example, ‘brodauca’ uniquely follows the parser state path #18 (by line) (‘`ccvcvv -> `’) and then #4 (‘`cv *`’), making it a fu'ivla, since the `*` indicates that without further text, it's a fu'ivla.
+‘brodacau’ uniquely follows a given parser state path, which ends up making it a fu'ivla, since the `*` in state #6 that the parser ends in indicates that without further text, it's a fu'ivla.

+With slinku'i enabled, then skipping non-final B parser states, the parser state path is 1 28 26 6 (‘’ ‘`ccv -> vccvccv`’ ‘`vccvccvcv -> `’ ‘`vcv *`’): start, consume 3 characters, then 2, then 3.

+(If the state between every character is counted, then the parser state path is 1 3 25 28 21 26 2 5 6 (‘’ ‘`c`’ ‘`cc`’ ‘`ccv -> vccvccv`’ ‘`vccvccvc`’  ‘`vccvccvcv -> `’ ‘`v`’ ‘`vc`’ ‘`vcv *`’).)

+Note the asterisk: as 6 is the final state, it's a fu'ivla.

 ### ‘brodaucau’: lujvo

-But add ‘u’ at the end, and the path becomes 18 8 1 (‘`ccvcvv -> `’ ‘`cvv ->`’
-‘’), reducing to the empty string, so ‘brodaucau’ is a lujvo.
-It does not include 1 of the 4 normal fu'ivla forms with the right prefix, nor does it end in the fu'ivla tail form ‘cv’ with the right prefix.
+But add ‘u’ at the end, and the parser after state #6 (on line #6 in the simple table) ends up in state #10, indicating there exists a lujvo rafsi decomposition.
+State #10 is a normal parser state, not one with ‘`*`’ or parens.
+Thus ‘brodaucau’ does not include 1 of the 4 normal fu'ivla forms with the right prefix, nor does it end in the fu'ivla tail form ‘cv’ with the right prefix.

+With slinku'i enabled, then skipping non-final B parser states, the parser state path is 1 28 26 10 (‘’ ‘`ccv -> vccvccv`’ ‘`vccvccvcv -> `’ ‘`vcvv -> v`’): start, consume 3 characters, then 2, then 4.

+(If the state between every character is counted, then the parser state path is 1 3 25 28 21 26 2 5 6 10 (‘’ ‘`c`’ ‘`cc`’ ‘`ccv -> vccvccv`’ ‘`vccvccvc`’  ‘`vccvccvcv -> `’ ‘`v`’ ‘`vc`’ ‘`vcv *`’ ‘`vcvv -> v`’).)

 ### ‘brodacuca’: fu'ivla

-‘brodacuca’ has path 18 12 (‘`ccvcvv -> `’ ‘`cvv ->`’ ‘`(cvcv)`’), so even if
-there are more characters after ‘cuca’, no matter what else comes after it (we can add anything valid that we want to add variants, like ‘brodacucafrobrodibordobroda’), we can stop right now and know the word is a fu'ivla.
+‘brodacuca’ when parsed ends in state #14, corresponding to 1 of the 4 normal fu'ivla forms (‘cvcv’).
+Even if there are more characters after ‘cuca’, no matter what else comes after it provided it's still a valid y-less brivla, it's still a fu'ivla (for example, we could add an arbitrary suffix making a word like ‘brodacucafrobrodibordobroda’, and we know it's still a fu'ivla).
+This word has 1 of the 4 normal fu'ivla forms with the right prefix, so it's a fu'ivla.

+With slinku'i enabled, then skipping non-final B parser states, the parser state path is 1 28 26 24 14 (‘’ ‘`ccv -> vccvccv`’ ‘`vccvccvcv -> `’ ‘`cv -> vcv`’ ‘`(vcvcv)`’): start, consume 3 characters, then 2, then 2, then 2.

+(If the state between every character is counted, then the parser state path is 1 3 25 28 21 26 3 24 11 14 (‘’ ‘`c`’ ‘`cc`’ ‘`ccv -> vccvccv`’ ‘`vccvccvc`’  ‘`vccvccvcv -> `’ ‘`c`’ ‘`cv -> vcv`’ ‘`vcvc`’ ‘`(vcvcv)`’).)

 ### ‘brodacraubacadafagajakalamanaporosotovoxozo’: fu'ivla